Healthy avocado chicken salad makes a great lunch or light dinner entrée. The creamy dressing is made with Greek yogurt, avocado, and lemon juice.

 There’s no mayo in this dressing and yet it’s amazingly creamy.
 You’ll be blown away by it!
 And you can feel good eating it, too.
 One generous serving of this salad (about one cup) provides 27 grams of protein but only has 304 calories.
 A typical chicken salad made with mayonnaise has about twice the calories!

 Serve it on hearty whole grain bread or in a wrap, with leaf lettuce and pickled red onions.
-A side of crispy air fryer French fries goes great with a chicken salad sandwich.
+A bowl of creamy tomato soup or a side of crispy air fryer French fries goes great with a chicken salad sandwich.
 We like it on a bed of crisp salad greens, or just on its own, too, with a side of crisp crackers and fresh fruit.

 For some reason, I keep thinking of the familiar Dr. Seuss story, What Was I Scared Of? about the pale green pants (with no one inside them!).
 This salad is the exact same color.
 My grandpa used to love reading that story to us – it totally cracked him up every time.
 Check it out sometime!